 Chemical and physical sample preparation

-PRIME Lab has the capability to perform physical and chemical preparation for all nuclides and all types of samples that are measured by accelerator mass spectrometry at our facility.
-PRIME Lab prepares samples as a service to the scientific community.
-Samples submitted to PRIME lab that are paid for out of NSF grants are charged half price.
+PRIME Lab has the capability to perform physical and chemical preparation for all nuclides and most types of samples that are measured by accelerator mass spectrometry at our facility.
+These facilities are available for use by members of the scientific community.
+The prices for our analytical services are shown on our web page's Price List.